leej1230/leetcode/README.md

 - Somewhat similar to DP
     - So start from writing a decision tree aka best friend
 - Find what can be rejected from consideration (Q.1899)

+### Intervals
+- Maybe this could be one of the hardest topic in the list because the difficulty will depend on solver's puzzle solving problem
+- Still, there are couple tips or strategy you can do when you solve the problem
+- Make the easy example intervals and draw it using dots and lines, it may help you understand what problem want to program to do
+- Most of the time, you can start with sorting the given intervals, it can be sorted based on starting value or end value.
+You might want to consider couple minutes which way you want intervals to be sorted and come up with reason.